-Attendance:
+ATTENDANCE:

-Any student who, in the opinion of the instructor, is absent too frequently from class, laboratory, or tutorial periods will be reported to the Dean (after due warning has been given).
-On the recommendation of the Department concerned, and with the permission of the Dean, the student will be debarred from taking the regular final examination in the course.
+Any students who, in the opinion of the instructor, is absent too frequently from class or tutorial/laboratory periods in any course, will be reported to the Dean (after due warning has been given).
+On the recommendation of the Department concerned, and with the permission of the Dean, the student will be debarred from taking the regular examination in the course.

-Accessibility:
+ACCESSIBILITY:

-Please contact the course instructor if you require material in an alternate format or if any other arrangements can make this course more accessible to you.
-You may also wish to contact Services for Students with Disabilities (SSD) at 661-2111 x 82147 for any specific question regarding an accommodation.
+Please contact the course instructor if you require materials in an alternate format or if any other arrangements can make this course more accessible to you.
+You may also wish to contact Services for Students with Disabilities (SSD) at 661-2111 x 82147 for any specific questions regarding an accommodation.